Location - Bowling Green Bay National Park, Queensland, Australia

 How to get there

 Drive to the Mountain View Lake Eco Park and pay the $2.50 entrance fee to the Caravan Park.
-Walk 4km along the track to St Margaret Creek and upstream towards the "rockslides".
+UPDATE 2019: This area is no longer accessible via Palm Creek Eco Park and is only accessible via private property.
+Walk 4 km along the track to St Margaret Creek and upstream towards the "rockslides".
 The water in the creek should fine to drink without sterilising it but do so at your own risk.
-Cut across at the "white tree" and follow the The Terraces creek to the fork.
-Take the right fork and rock hop around 1 km to the first feature, then bush bash 200m over the ridge to the next rock feature.
-Walk downstream the creek 200m and then either walk 1.5km back down the creek to the track or cut across over into the The Terraces and enjoy a swim and these gorgeous falls and then finally walk the 4km back to the caravan park.
+Cut across at the "white tree" and follow The Terraces creek to the fork.
+Take the right fork and rock hop around 1 km to the first feature, then bush bash 200 metres over the ridge to the next rock feature.
+Walk downstream the creek 200 metres and then either walk 1.5 kilometres back down the creek to the track or cut across over into The Terraces and enjoy a swim and these gorgeous falls and then finally walk the 4 kilometres back to the caravan park.

-Here's an interactive route with the suggested route.
+Here's an interactive route with the suggested routes:

 What to bring